 Still not having fully let go, needing to tie up loose ends and confess a few sins, I go on my merry way.
 Still not sure if I can surrender.
 Jonah’s story keeps popping up in my head.
 I remember the storm that came as he was sleeping on the boat.
 His decision to run from God affected others.
 I want to be a blessing to others.
 I do not want my lack of obedience to bring others hardships.

 I start playing Crowder’s new album in the car.
 Songs of freedom.
-Fully away that I am the only one holding myself captive.
+Fully aware that I am the only one holding myself captive.
 God’s already freed me and I’m the one running away from this faith, love, and freedom.

 So tonight I let go.
 I am going, and I am sinning no more.
 I am running to the freedom that grace provides.
 Just like Jonah, this might be a constant battle of the heart, but by His grace, I will renew my mind and run the race marked out for me.